microsoft/aerial_wildlife_detection/doc/install_overview.md

 ### With Docker

-AIDE now comes with both [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose) support!
-The current scripts are not 100% tested yet, but they make installation a breeze!

 Here's how to install and launch AIDE with Docker on the current machine:

 1. Download and install [Docker](https://docs.docker.com/engine/install) as well as [Docker Compose](https://docs.docker.com/compose/install)